On Eisenstein series in $M_{2k}(\Gamma_0(N))$ and their applications: Acknowledgments

-I would like to thank Dr. Song Heng Chan for his helpful comments throughout the course of this research.
-I am grateful to Dr. Heng Huat Chan, whose feedback helped to give a more elegant proof of Lemma \ref{lemma:1}.
+I would like to thank Song Heng Chan for his helpful comments throughout the course of this research, and I am grateful to Heng Huat Chan, whose feedback helped to give a more elegant proof of Lemma \ref{lemma:1}.
+I am also indebted to Kenneth S. Williams for his encouraging remarks and corrections on an earlier version of this work.
 The author was supported by the Singapore Ministry of Education Academic Research Fund, Tier 2, project number MOE2014-T2-1-051, ARC40/14.